-ome say the average Kiwi has salt water in their veins, they just love getting out there on the water, sailing, racing, fishing, right down to kayaking and paddle boarding.
-Who can blame them when they live in a place as beautiful as New Zealand, clean clear blue water, awesome scenery a great climate and some of the best cruising grounds in the world.
-One of New Zealand's Maritime Jewels is the Bay of Islands.
-Situated on New Zealand's Northland Coast.
-The Bay of Islands, just 10 miles by 6 miles has it all; great fishing and diving, awesome sailing, a host of activities and above all dozens of safe, secure and scenic anchorages.
+ome say the average Kiwi has salt water in their getting out there on the water, sailing, racing, kayaking and paddle boarding.
+Who can live in a place as beautiful as New Zealand, clean some scenery a temperate climate and some of the in the world.

+One of New Zealand's Maritime Jewels is the Bay ed on New Zealand's Northland Coast.
+The Bay of by 6 miles has it all; great fishing and diving, host of activities and above all dozens of safe, anchorages.

-The Bay of Islands is also steeped in history, Cooks anchorage (in the foreground) on Motuarohia Island (Roberton), Russell, with the early sealers, whalers and traders, Honi Heki and the flagpole, the Treaty of Waitangi and the first seat of Colonial Government to name a few.
+The Bay of Islands is also steeped in history, Cooks the foreground) on Motuarohia Island (Roberton), early sealers, whalers and traders, Honi Heki and Treaty of Waitangi and the first seat of Colonial name a few.

-Getting your tongue around the Maori names can be fun & a challenge but you will quickly get used to them and there's often a contemporary name for most of the anchorages too.
+Getting your tongue around the Maori names can lenge but you'll quickly get used to them and there's porary name for most of the anchorages too.

-So, welcome to The Bay; kick back, spend some time and enjoy yourself.
+So, welcome to The Bay; kick back, spend some